PO Box 97

 - food purchases at sporting events held in the John W. Pope Convocation Center and Barker-Lane Stadium.

-- Mi Casita (Lillington)
+- Sheetz (Lillington)

 - Subway (Buies Creek)

 The Camel Card declining balance deposits are interchangeable through all semesters.
-Upon graduation or withdrawal from the University, funds will be returned to the Student Account.
+Upon graduation or withdrawal from the university, funds will be returned to the Student Account.
 If the transfer of funds from the Camel Card to the Student Account creates a credit balance, a refund will be generated.
 Students are encouraged to verify book costs prior to depositing funds onto the Camel Card as excess funds transferred will not be returned until the student leaves Campbell University.

 Liability of a Cardholder will not exceed fifty dollars ($50.00) for unauthorized transactions if the loss is reported within one (1) university business day of the actual loss.
 If a lost or stolen card is not reported within one (1) university business day, the Cardholder will assume liability for unauthorized transactions.
 Campbell University will assume no liability if the lost or stolen card is not reported within one (1) university business day of the loss or theft.

 Cardholders will be charged for all replacement cards.
 A new card will be issued at no charge to a Cardholder if the magnetic strip will no longer work and/or if the card is older than four (4) years.
 If a Cardholder’s status as either a student or staff changes; or if the Cardholder’s name changes, a new card will be issued without charge.
 A new card will only be issued for students and staff when the change has been made effective at the appropriate office.